 - It helps you sleep better.
 The relaxing effect of hot water on your body can help you get a good night's rest.

 If you can’t choose between a hot and a cold bath, a lukewarm bath may be ideal for you.
 To get started, you can use Better Bath Better Body’s Athlete Bath Soak.
-It is great for a muscle soak, which can bring you much-needed relief in no time.
+It will bring you much-needed relief in no time.

 On the other hand, if you are only looking to pamper your feet, the Circulation Foot Soak is perfect for you.
 This incredible Epsom salt product can help you care for your toes, arches, and heels after a long day.